resolvetosavelives/benchmarks/config/terraform/README.md

 Since each env directory contains its own state we can leave the state exactly as is in each env directory and only source a different .env file for each environment before running terraform.
+See [Switching Accounts](#switching-accounts) below, as in some cases you may also need to `az logout` and `az login`.

 There are two terraform configurations in each env:

 1. the `env/who/bootstrap/main.tf`, which creates the tfstate storage.
 2. the `env/who/main.tf`, which uses the remote backend and runs the main module.

-The cloudcity env has some extra resources to bring cloud city azure closer to the manually created state in WHO azure.
+The cloudcity env has some extra resources that were manually created by the WHO in the WHO environment.

+## Getting Env Files with Credentials

+The env files live in the Cloud City's `C: VitalStrategies` 1Password vault.

+The cloudcity environment file is `config/terraform/env/cloudcity/.env`.
+The WHO environment file is `config/terraform/env/who/.env`.

+You should copy the contents of each file and put it in the same path as its name.
+The files will be gitignored and should never be checked in, because they contain secret credentials.

+You will need your own Azure DevOps Personal Access Token (for each env) to substitute for Martin's expired one.
+If you don't already have one, you can make one at https://dev.azure.com.

+## Main Provisioning - Terraform apply

+Run the main terraform configuration like so:

+    cd config/terraform/env/who
+    az login
+    source .env # the .env file you made above

+Did the above command show the correct account?
+If so, proceed

+    terraform init
+    terraform apply

+Check the changes and ensure you actually want to perform them.

+### Fixing Expired GitHub PAT (Personal Access Token)

+The Github PAT expires every year.
+1 year is the max :(

+It can be regenerated as the account benchmarks-service-acct, the login for which is in the Cloud City 1Password vault for Vital Strategies.

+If you don't already have the newest .env, find the who/.env file in Cloud City 1Password.

+- Add the new PAT to `TF_VAR_github_pat` in the .env file.
+- Update the new expiry date in the `TF_VAR_github_pat_expiry` so that the pipeline can complete.
+- Run `terraform apply`.
+- Make sure you update 1Password with the new .env file that has the new token and expiry!

 ## Bootstrap Provisioning

-If the backend storage is already created, you don't need to touch bootstrap.
+**If the backend storage is already created, you don't need to touch bootstrap.**
 Applying the bootstrap again should be a no-op.

 ### Bootstrapping a New Account